 After the Second World War, the expanding population of North Hykeham resulted in three new Primary Schools and two Comprehensives.
 The post war period saw a housing boom in North Hykeham.
 In 1970 fifteen acres at Fen Lane were purchased to accommodate three or four football pitches and a children’s play area.
 With the growth of the town, North Hykeham successfully achieved Town Council status in 1973.

 In 1988 North Hykeham was twinned with Denzlingen in the Black Forest region of Germany.
 2018 will see the 30th Anniversary of the Twinning Association with Denzlingen.

 A new Town Cemetery was consecrated in May 1998 and, in addition to the new Asda Superstore, the Forum and Hykeham Green, more facilities are planned to cope with new housing developments.
 The 2011 Census showed North Hykeham has a population of 14,719

-In 2006, after much hard work by staff and councillors, North Hykeham Town Council were proud to have been awarded Quality Council status.
+In 2006, after much hard work by staff and councillors, North Hykeham Town Council was proud to have been awarded Quality Council status.
 We were the first parish or town council in North Kesteven to have achieved this and one of only about a dozen councils in the whole of Lincolnshire and received re-accreditation in 2010.

 North Hykeham remains proud of its history and looks forward to the future.